Sugar Symphony

-Sugar Symphony is the debut extended play (EP) by American recording duo Chloe x Halle.
-It was released under Parkwood Entertainment, under exclusive license to Columbia Records, on April 29, 2016.
-The EP was their first official release since being signed by Beyoncé.
-The EP features their debut single, "Drop".
-The music video for the single was produced by Shane Brown, directed by Andrew Hines and currently has over six million views on YouTube.
+Sugar Symphony is the debut extended play by American duo Chloe x Halle.
+It was released on April 29, 2016 by Parkwood Entertainment and Columbia.
+The EP was their first release since being signed to Beyoncé's label.
+Sugar Symphony features their debut single, "Drop"—its accompanying music video was produced by Shane Brown and directed by Andy Hines and currently has over six million views on YouTube.

 In March 2016, Michelle Obama introduced Chloe and Halle at the White House Easter Egg Roll, where they performed "Fall" from the EP, alongside Michelle Obama's "This Is For My Girls" and an unreleased track, "Baby Bird".
 In June, they performed "Drop" at the YouTube Music Foundry in New York City, and later in the month at the BET Awards 2016 in Los Angeles.
-In July, they performed songs from the EP as a support act for the European leg of Beyoncé's The Formation World Tour.
+In July, they performed songs from the EP as a supporting act for the European leg of Beyoncé's The Formation World Tour.